 - Very high levels of ALP can be caused by liver problems, such as hepatitis, blockage of the bile ducts (obstructive jaundice), gallstones, cirrhosis, liver cancer, or cancer that has spread (metastasized) to the liver from another part of the body.

 - High ALP levels can be caused by bone diseases, such as Paget's disease, osteomalacia, rickets, bone tumors, or tumors that have spread from another part of the body to the bone, or by overactive parathyroid glands (hyperparathyroidism).
 Normal healing of a bone fracture can also raise ALP levels.

 - Heart failure, heart attack, mononucleosis, or kidney cancer can raise ALP levels.
 A serious infection that has spread through the body (sepsis) can also raise ALP levels.

-- Women in the third trimester of pregnancy have high ALP levels because the placenta makes ALP.
+- ALP levels are higher during the third trimester of pregnancy because the placenta makes ALP.

 Low levels of ALP can be caused by:

 - Conditions that lead to malnutrition, such as celiac disease.

 - A lack of nutrients in the diet.